Khalid Usman

 Khalid Usman (born 1 March 1986) is a Pakistani cricketer.
 He was the leading wicket-taker for Water and Power Development Authority in the 2018–19 Quaid-e-Azam One Day Cup, with thirteen dismissals in eight matches.
-In January 2021, he was named as the captain of Khyber Pakhtunkhwa for the 2020–21 Pakistan Cup.
+In January 2021, he was named as the captain of Khyber Pakhtunkhwa for the 2020–21 Pakistan Cup, leading the team to the title after defeating Central Punjab by seven wickets in the final.